 BENEFITS OF NANOTECHNOLOGY:

-We see no need for nanoparticles in personal care products.
-However, nanotechnology is beneficial in other industries.
+Nanotechnology is a science that can be a benefit in many industries.
 It is being used to build smaller and more efficient batteries, fuel cells and solar cells.
 They are even used to make materials stronger, such as bicycle helmets!
 In the healthcare industry, the technology could revolutionize the way we treat disease and tissue damage.
 In addition to detection and targeted destruction of cancer cells, nanotechnology can be utilized to administer drugs more effectively, to absorb and remove toxins from the bloodstream and organs, and to detect levels of chemicals and nutrients in the body.

 DANGERS OF NANOPARTICLES: